Books by Karin Hess - Sold on Amazon.com

 A Local Assessment Toolkit to Promote Deeper Learning: Transforming Research Into Practice (2018, Corwin).

-Available in paperback or as an ebook.
+Available in paperback or as an ebook from Amazon.

 Designed to support school leaders, PLC work, and book studies in assessment literacy for preK-16 educators.